 MAESTRAPEACE, murals on The San Francisco Women’s Building, 18th and Valencia Streets, Juana Alicia, Edythe Boone, Miranda Bergman, Susan Cervantes, Meera Desai, Yvonne Littleton and Irene Perez, © 1994, 2000, 2010.

-Be prepared to be enthralled by this bewitching prolific creation of seven female artists that come from different generations and backgrounds (Edythe Boone, Miranda Bergman, Yvonne Littleton, Meera Desai, Juana Alicia, Susan Kelk Cervantes, and Irene Perez).
+Be prepared to be enthralled by this bewitching, prolific creation of seven female artists from different generations and backgrounds (Edythe Boone, Miranda Bergman, Yvonne Littleton, Meera Desai, Juana Alicia, Susan Kelk Cervantes, and Irene Perez).

 SAN FRANCISCO STREET ART WALKING TOUR: MISSION MURALS